English National Ballet

 He has written and choreographed his own semi-autobiographical show, Tocororo.
 The show was created in Havana in 2002/3 and premiered in Cuba at the Sala Garcia Lorca in 2003.
 Tocororo subsequently broke all box office records at Sadler’s Wells Theatre in London and was nominated for an Olivier award in 2004.

-In 2006 Carlos received the Doctor of Letters Honoris Causa by the London Metropolitan University.
-In 2007 he won a coveted Outstanding Achievement in Dance award at the Laurence Olivier Awards for his 2006 programme entitled ‘Carlos Acosta and friends of The Royal Ballet’, first staged at Saddlers wells.
+In 2006, Acosta received the Doctor of Letters Honoris Causa by the London Metropolitan University.
+In 2007, he won a coveted Outstanding Achievement in Dance award at the Laurence Olivier Awards for his 2006 program entitled Carlos Acosta and friends of The Royal Ballet, first staged at Sadler’s Wells.

-He has enjoyed a flourishing career as an international guest artist, appearing In the United States, Russia, the Netherlands, Chile, Argentina, Greece, Japan, Italy, Germany and France.
-In June 2008 he guested for the first time with the Australian Ballet, in Jerome Robbins’ Afternoon of a Faun, partnered by AB principal Kirsty Martin.
+He has enjoyed a flourishing career as an international guest artist, appearing in the United States, Russia, the Netherlands, Chile, Argentina, Greece, Japan, Italy, Germany, and France.
+In June 2008, he guested for the first time with the Australian Ballet, in Jerome Robbins’ Afternoon of a Faun, partnered by AB principal Kirsty Martin.

 He continues to develop and produce his own hugely popular and award-winning shows in London and throughout Europe, including both classical and more contemporary repertoire with guest artists from the Royal Ballet and often championing relatively unknown choreographers from his native Cuba in the process.
 He was also instrumental in taking the Royal Ballet on tour to Havana in the summer of 2009.

 Acosta recently performed with Tamara Rojo and The Royal Ballet cast at the opening night of Romeo and Juliet at London’s O2 arena in June 2011, to an audience of 13,500.